Welcome from the Director

 While FBI Director Mueller and Commander of U.S. Cyber Command Alexander describe our risks and increasing vulnerabilities, cyber security and cyber security leadership expertise remains limited.
 Indeed, the NIST 2011 National Initiative for Cybersecurity Education Strategic Plan sets "developing and maintaining an unrivaled globally competitive cybersecurity workforce" as one of its three major goals.

-To prepare cyber security leaders for success in the dynamic world of cyber security, George Mason's School of Business, Volgenau School of Engineering and School of Public Policy developed the MS in Management of Secure Information Systems program.
+To prepare cyber security leaders for success in the dynamic world of cyber security, George Mason's School of Business, Volgenau School of Engineering, and School of Policy, Government, and International Affairs developed the MS in Management of Secure Information Systems program.
 The cyber security masters degree provides students with a graduate education that will help them further their leadership careers by integrating the multi-disciplinary, multi-sectoral and international aspects of cyber security management.

 Our Management of Secure Information Systems program builds upon Mason's efforts and initiatives as a National Center of Academic Excellence in Information Assurance Education and also in Information Assurance Research.
 Our faculty are actively engaged in cyber security research and have received funding from DARPA, DoD and NSF.
 Our cyber security masters degree also is a founding partner in the International Academy of CIO which is actively engaged in international cyber security issues.